Latin America Spanish

 Spanish rioplatense: ¡Vení acá! (vos)

 The other main difference between Spanish from the peninsula and Spanish from Latin America in terms of grammar is the use of ustedes where peninsular Spanish uses vosotros ("you" plural informal).
 Their conjugation also varies.
 Despite both being used as informal pronouns, the pronoun ustedes takes the endings of the third person plural (they), not vosotros.
+This is the same conjugation as European Spanish uses for these pronouns, which it uses in a formal context.
+So between Spanish American and European Spanish there is no difference in the construction, just in the context they are used in.
 Let's see some examples:

 English: Would you like a drink?